chibondking/n1mmskins/README.md

 * Bands and Modes button in the Available Mults Window: This popup still has some foreground text in black that does not change with the scheme.

-* Info Window: The rate graph text occasionally will default back to Black foreground.
-Again, close and reopen the window to fix.
-There's also some text that appears to be stuck in foreground black.

-* Bandmap A / B (in SO2R/SO2V mode): The focused bandmap frequency background correctly updates to the correct foreground/background color scheme.
-The secondary bandmap frequency background however will change to white.
-I have not been able to see where to fix that.

-* Entry Windows: Along the top with the Callsign, Sent/Received fields, you can see the white outline (with my Black theme) of each of the controls.
-That is likely embedded within the software controls used and as of now, cannot be changed.
-You can see this prominently in the screenshots.

-* Visual Dupesheet: At first, the color scheme is not applied, however after some time it will take effect.
-The black text (as seen in the Screenshots section) does not invert.
-Closing/reopening the dupesheet temporarily fixes this.

 * Digital Interface Windows: Many of the various button foreground text colors on the main DI Windows will not invert colors when using a dark theme.
 Easily visible in the screenshots.
 Also, the text entry window foreground text is also not inverted